markhebing/mark_hebing/index.md

 Interested in learning how to code applications used to automate everything from interactive websites to analytical instrumentation and robots for fun.

-I have personally found coding to be both challenging and reqarding and a very diverse field of study, much like chemistry.
+I have personally found coding to be both challenging and rewarding and a very diverse field of study, much like chemistry.

 I have included a link to a growing repository of [simple python scripts](https://github.com/markhebing/python-scripts) as well as a growing repository of [HTML embeded javascipts](https://github.com/markhebing/javascripts) that I have personally written that are based around function building as well as scientific and engineering calculations, as well as a small amount of artificial intelligence and data mining.